unab-programming-club/Discussion/MeetingSummaries.md

 We had our first meeting to organize the club!!

-We came to some decisions:
+We arrived to some decisions:

  - Meetings will be biweekly starting next friday at 12:00
  - Meetings will have a presenter with a general topic